 Sometimes, the Lenten obligations of a Catholic come up against the real world and so The Church gives a dispensation.
 Basically, The Church isn’t irrationally rigid (stop your laughter), and will grant people permission to not follow all the rules for special occasions.
 This makes sense, because if you have a wedding planned or something, it would suck to only have a choice between fish and kale.
 Fine.
 You get an excused absence for weddings and bar mitzvhas.

-This Saturday is St. Patrick’s Day.
+Today is St. Patrick’s Day.
 St. Patrick is the dude credited with bringing Catholicism to Ireland.
 I think he may have also played a flute and lead all the snakes onto a boat setting sail for Canada.
 St. Patrick’s Day is a big holiday in America.
 It’s a lesser holiday in Ireland but I think the Irish are coming around and embracing it because it makes them money and gives them another excuse to drink to the point of blacking out and smacking their wives.
 Stupid mics.

 Chicago dyes her river from a shade of green to another shade of green to celebrate Public Intoxication Day.
 Chicagoans love Irish shit and St. Patrick’s Day in particular.